voxel51/fiftyone-teams-app-deploy/helm/fiftyone-teams-app/README.md

 [`internal` authentication mode](https://docs.voxel51.com/teams/pluggable_auth.html#internal-mode)
 after confirming your initial upgrade was successful.

-Please reach out to your Voxel51 customer success representative for assistance in migrating to internal mode.
+Please contact your Voxel51 customer success representative for assistance in migrating to internal mode.

 The CAS service requires changes to your `values.yaml` files.
 A brief summary of those changes include